top of page

 nicola@poroutawhao.school.nz

-Whaea Shelley (Yr 1 - 2) class)
+Whaea Shelley (Yr 1 - 2)

 shelley@poroutawhao.school.nz

-Team Teina- Whaea Nic (Nicola Oldcorn) and Whaea Shelley (Shelley Easton)
+Team Teina - Whaea Nic (Nicola Oldcorn) and Whaea Shelley (Shelley Easton)

 Junior school Yr 0 - 2